-- 7. A package of measures will be introduced to encourage smarter transport choices to meet the needs of the new community and maximise the opportunities for sustainable travel including the provision of a network of footpaths, cycleways and bridleways to enhance permeability within the site and to access the adjoining area; development of a public transit rapid transit system; and effective measures to mitigate the transport impacts of the proposed development on the strategic and local road network.
-Longer term transport interventions will need to be carefully designed to minimise the impacts on the strategic road network and fully mitigate any environmental or traffic impacts; - 8.
-Foot and cycle ways shall be provided throughout the development linking the site to the University of Essex, Hythe station and Colchester Town Centre; - 9.
-Primary vehicular access to the site will be provided off the A120 and A133; - 10.
-Improvements to the local road infrastructure will be necessary to mitigate adverse traffic impacts and serve the new development.
-These shall include bus (or other public transit provisions?) priority measures between the site, University of Essex, Hythe station and Colchester Town Centre; - 11.
-Other specific infrastructure requirements identified as work on the area of search progresses; - E. Community Infrastructure
+- 7. A package of measures will be introduced to encourage smarter transport choices to meet the needs of the new community and maximise the opportunities for sustainable travel including the provision of a network of footpaths, cycleways and bridleways to enhance permeability within the site and to access and to access the adjoining areas; development of a public rapid transit system connecting the garden community to Essex University and Colchester town centre; park and ride facilities and other effective integrated measures to mitigate the transport impacts of the proposed development on the strategic and local road network.
+Longer term transport interventions will need to be carefully designed to minimise the impacts on the strategic and local road network and fully mitigate any environmental or traffic impacts arising from the development.
+These shall include bus (or other public transit provisions) priority measures between the site, University of Essex, Hythe station and Colchester Town Centre; - 8.
+Foot and cycle ways shall be provided throughout the development and connecting with the surrounding urban areas and countryside, including seamlessly linking key development areas to the University of Essex, Hythe station and Colchester Town Centre; - 9.
+Primary vehicular access to the site will be provided off the A120 and A133;